How Adderall Affects the Brain: Long-Term Effects and the Risk of Adderall Addiction

 Does Adderall Actually Make You Smarter?

+No, Adderall does not make you smarter.
 Although Adderall use among adolescents and young adults is common in an attempt to achieve better grades, studies have shown that Adderall does not improve academic performance in those without ADHD.
 While it may make studying less distracting or more enjoyable, Adderall doesn’t actually make you smarter or improve cognitive function.

-What are the Dangers of Misusing Adderall?
+The Dangers of Misusing Adderall

 Side Effects of Adderall